Unica2804/Rag_system/README.md

 ##  Development & Roadmap

 The project is actively being developed.
 Planned improvements:
-- Add tests and CI for core components ✅
+- Add tests and CI for core components
-- Improve ingestion for more file formats (DOCX, HTML)
+- Improve ingestion for more file formats (HTML)
 - Add configuration for multiple embedding/LLM providers
 - Robust Docker and deployment workflows
 - Example notebooks and end-to-end demos